jubrito/planner-with-calendar/README.md

 # Next steps (v1):

 - Fix calendar header responsiveness
+- Fix calendar height to avoid resizing when month has more cells
 - Highlight current day of the week or day
 - Create button to navigate to today
 - Verify accessibility